Latest news

 In 2016 he co-produced and directed “Crazy Horse – A Dream Of Thunder” for the American actor Samn Wright.
 It premiered at Brighton Fringe in 2016 and won Best Solo Show at Kansas City Fringe.

+He has recently appeared as the postman Jim Oakley in “All Creatures Great And Small”.
 TV enthusiasts may remember him as Buster from BBC’s “Timebusters” – and as Sylvester the Jester in the new episode of “Knightmare” for Google Geek Week.
 He has also appeared in many Afternoon Plays on Radio 4.

 He won the 2016 British Arrows Craft Award for Best Performance by an Actor for the Currys commercial “Laptop” with Jeff Goldblum.